-For most of us, the risk of a losing everything in a flood is NOT something we lie awake in bed worrying about at night.
+For most of us, the risk of losing everything in a flood is NOT something we lose sleep worrying about at night.

-It's an understandable bias, because statistically speaking, you’ll probably never have to deal with it… until it happens and then suddenly you’re part of that dreaded statistic.
+It's an understandable bias, because statistically speaking, the average person will never have to deal with it.
+But what if YOU are part of that dreaded statistic.

-Like most natural disasters, a flood has the capacity to wipe out everything you own in a matter of seconds… so if there is ANY risk that your property is situated in a flood plain – is it really work rolling the dice on this?
+Like most natural disasters, a flood can wipe out everything you own in a matter of seconds.
+So if there is ANY risk that your property is in a flood zone—is it really worth rolling the dice on this?

-Flooding may or may not end up hitting you where you live – but regardless of how concerned you are about it, there are at least a few solid reasons why you should go through the motions of checking whether your property is situated in (or anywhere near) a flood zone.
+Flooding may or may not end up hitting you where you live.
+But regardless of how concerned you are about it, there are at least a few solid reasons to check whether your property is situated in (or anywhere near) a flood zone.

-As you’ll see below – simply understanding your situation is half the battle.
+Simply understanding your situation is half the battle won:

 Flood Zones = Risk